yhs666/mc-docs.zh-cn/articles/azure-stack/azure-stack-mysql-resource-provider-deploy.md

 # For integrated systems, use the IP address of one of the ERCS virtual machines.
 $privilegedEndpoint = "AzS-ERCS01"

 # Provide the Azure environment used for deploying Azure Stack.
 Required only for Azure AD deployments.
-Supported environment names are AzureCloud or AzureChinaCloud.
+Supported environment name is AzureChinaCloud.
 $AzureEnvironment = "<EnvironmentName>"

 # Point to the directory where the resource provider installation files were extracted.